 Other medical-related risk factors include:

 Brain stroke kills twice as many women per year as breast cancer.
 Strokes are currently the third leading cause of death for women across the world.
-For this reason, women should take the necessary steps by understanding the factors and making changes to reduce overall risk factors.
+For this reason, women should take the necessary steps to understand the factors and make changes to reduce overall risk.

 Some female-specific risk factors for having brain strokes include:

 At the hospital, nerve function tests can help provide clues as to which parts of the brain are affected by the stroke and how severe the damage is.
 Blood collection and testing provide information on, among other things, blood counts, blood clotting, inflammatory parameters, and risk factors such as elevated cholesterol or blood glucose levels.
-The medical team can then use imaging techniques such as CT Scan (computed tomography) or MRI scan (magnetic resonance tomography) to scrutinize the patient’s brain.
-The radiology scans are beneficial in diagnosing if the patient has an ischemic or hemorrhagic stroke present and detect circulatory disorders or existing cerebral hemorrhages.
-In addition, the cerebral vessels can also be visualized by a CT angiography to detect blockages.
+The medical team can then use imaging techniques such as a CT Scan (computed tomography) or an MRI scan (magnetic resonance imaging) to scrutinize the patient’s brain.
+The radiology scans are beneficial in diagnosing whether the patient has an ischemic or hemorrhagic stroke and detecting circulatory disorders or existing cerebral hemorrhages.
+In addition, cerebral vessels can be visualized by CT angiography to detect blockages.

-Other tests used to check the cause of the stroke and brain vessels affected by arteriosclerosis, narrowing, or thrombosis include ultrasound or duplex sonogram.
-Carotid arteries are also checked for permeability and can be visualized using a contrast medium on a CT or MRI scan.
+Other tests used to check the cause of the stroke and brain vessels affected by arteriosclerosis, narrowing, or thrombosis include an ultrasound or duplex sonogram.
+Carotid arteries are also evaluated for permeability and can be visualized with a contrast medium on CT or MRI.
 An electrocardiogram (ECG) is used to detect cardiac arrhythmias.

-Stroke treatment depends on what type of stroke it is and what the underlying cause is.
+Stroke treatment depends on the type of stroke and the underlying cause.
 For ischemic & cryptogenic strokes, doctors need to act quickly to restore blood flow to the brain and avoid further brain damage.

 Some medications for ischemic strokes can be used to try to break the clots inside the veins and must be given a few hours after a stroke.

 The goal of hemorrhagic stroke treatment is to control/stop the bleeding and reduce any extra pressure on the brain.
-Medications for Hemorrhagic strokes include warfarin (Jantoven, Coumadin) and anti-platelet medications such as Plavix (clopidogrel) to help prevent blood clots.
-Note that anti-clotting medications and some blood thinners can conflict with stem cell therapy.
+Medications for Hemorrhagic strokes include warfarin (Jantoven, Coumadin) and antiplatelet medications such as Plavix (clopidogrel) to help prevent blood clots.
+Note that anticoagulants and some blood thinners can interfere with stem cell therapy.
 Other medicines for Hemorrhagic strokes are used to lower intracranial pressure, lower blood pressure, prevent seizures, or prevent vasospasm.

-Traditional treatments for stroke patients can only manage the symptoms but cannot do much to try to repair the damaged tissue or replace the dead cells.
-Exosome therapy using astrocytes and neural stem cell growth factors helps target the underlying cause of the patient’s injury and not just mask the symptoms.
-Neural stem cell transplants are safe and painless to inject and have been shown to survive transplantation and begin differentiating into neuronal cells and new functional neurons in the brain tissue.
-In addition to replacing damaged cells, replacement therapy to bypass the blood-brain barrier can induce endogenous neural precursors that help boost the brain’s structural neuroplasticity and regulate pro-inflammatory cytokines and the neuronal apoptotic death process.
+Traditional treatments for stroke patients can only manage the symptoms, but cannot do much to try to repair the damaged tissue or replace the dead cells.
+Exosome therapy using astrocyte and neural stem cell growth factors helps target the underlying cause of the patient’s injury rather than just mask symptoms.
+Neural stem cell transplants are safe and painless to inject, have been shown to survive transplantation and begin differentiating into neuronal cells and new functional neurons in the brain.
+In addition to replacing damaged cells, replacement therapy that bypasses the blood-brain barrier can induce endogenous neural precursors that help boost the brain’s structural neuroplasticity and regulate pro-inflammatory cytokine production and the neuronal apoptotic death process.
 To learn about stem cells and brain-friendly diets.

-Damage to the brain usually occurs when the proper flow of oxygen and blood is stopped or blocked for some time.
-Getting immediate medical intervention is critical to restore the brain tissue’s average blood and oxygen circulation and avoid long-term damage.
-We typically recommend having active treatments like human neural stem cell replacement as quickly as possible following a stroke to prevent the chances of lesions forming, which lead to scar tissue that cannot be repaired after a certain length of time, causing permanent paralysis with peripheral neuropathic pain in ischemic stroke patients.
+Damage to the brain usually occurs when the normal flow of oxygen and blood is interrupted or blocked for a period.
+Getting immediate medical intervention is critical to restoring the brain’s normal blood and oxygen circulation and to avoiding long-term damage.
+We typically recommend having active treatments like human neural stem cell replacement as quickly as possible following a stroke to prevent the chances of lesions forming, which lead to scar tissue that cannot be repaired after a certain length of time, causing permanent paralysis with peripheral neuropathic pain in ischemic stroke patients and patients diagnosed with Complex Regional Pain Syndrome.

-Neural stem cell therapy uses the paracrine cell signaling method to target the damaged part of the brain’s neural circuitry that controls motor functions.
-The cells are first enhanced in our stem cell lab and then injected intravenously via a proprietary stem cell nebulizer treatment to deliver cells near the motor neuron tracts close to the lesions to promote regeneration and repair through the section of Cytokines and nerve growth factors.
-The benefits are gradual; however, most patients show immediate improvements after the first or second infusions and continue to show improvement 3-6 months post-therapy.
+Neural stem cell therapy uses paracrine signaling to target the damaged neural circuitry in the brain that controls motor functions.
+The cells are first enhanced in our stem cell lab and then injected intravenously via a proprietary stem cell nebulizer to deliver cells near the motor neuron tracts, close to the lesions, to promote regeneration and repair through the secretion of Cytokines and nerve growth factors.
+The benefits are gradual; however, most patients show immediate improvement after the first or second infusions and continue to improve 3-6 months post-therapy.
 The results are permanent but will require consistent physical and speech rehabilitation after treatment to allow the brain to return to proper function, especially for cases with cerebral hemorrhaging and cerebral infarction.[3]

 Other noticeable improvements after mesenchymal stem cell therapy for strokes include:

-Mesenchymal stromal cells and isolated glial cells offer a breakthrough technology but have limitations.
-Based on research and experiences, the most successful patient recoveries happen for patients who start intervention treatment with pluripotent stem cells very early after the incident.
+Mesenchymal stromal cells and isolated glial cells offer a breakthrough technology, but have limitations.
+Based on research and experience, the most successful patient recoveries occur when patients start pluripotent stem cell-based intervention very early after the incident.
 Lack of oxygen to the brain tissue can cause rapid damage and failure to other vital organs.[4]
-Suppose you or a loved one are unable to get stem cell therapy quickly after a stroke.
+Suppose you or a loved one is unable to get stem cell therapy quickly after a stroke.
 In that case, we recommend daily use of hyperbaric oxygen chambers, External counterpulsation therapy (ECP), pulsed electromagnetic therapy (PEMFT) to areas on the back of the patient’s head, neural growth factors, nutritional IV injections, and periodic acceleration therapy.

 Brain stroke can lead to severe brain tissue damage, resulting in permanent paralysis for some patients.
 Neural stem cell therapy for strokes has limitations but offers a viable potential cure for paralysis caused by brain infarction.
-There is clinical trial evidence that has shown neurogenic endogenous stem cells & multipotent adult progenitor cells transplanted into the brain can initiate repair and repair-related events reaching peak levels, suggesting that exogenous cell therapies can indeed regenerate damaged brain tissue and help to promote functional recovery for some stroke patients.
+There is clinical trial evidence that shows neurogenic endogenous stem cells & multipotent adult progenitor cells transplanted into the brain can initiate repair and related events, reaching peak levels, suggesting that exogenous cell therapies can indeed regenerate damaged brain tissue and help promote functional recovery in some stroke patients.

 Pluripotent stem cell therapies offer a promising way to regenerate neurons damaged by a brain stroke.
 Stem cell research has shown that isolated and expanded UC-MSC+ cells rapidly promote functional recovery in stroke patients by reducing the severity of brain damage after infarction.
-These cultured stem cells release growth factors that promote the development of new blood vessels (angiogenesis), reduce systemic inflammation, and help regenerate damaged brain tissue.
+These cultured stem cells release growth factors that promote the development of new blood vessels (angiogenesis), reduce systemic inflammation, and aid in the regeneration of damaged brain tissue.

 Physical and Speech Rehabilitation is highly recommended after a stroke treatment and can be provided at a local hotel facility upon request.
 We can also assist you in finding certified physical or speech rehabilitation with an accredited therapist in your home country, depending on where you live.
 Medical visas and accommodations for an extended stay at serviced apartments are provided upon request.